Aleem al-Razee: Career

 After that he taught law at the University of Dhaka.
 In 1976, he founded Bangladesh People's League.
 He edited the weekly Durbin, published from Tangail.
 He published a book called Musalmaner Jene Rakha Bhalo.
 He wrote a fictional book called On Trekking through to Arakan.

 Death

-Razee died on 16 March 1985 in Dhaka, Bangladesh.
+al-Razee died on 16 March 1985 in Dhaka, Bangladesh.
 His book, The Constitutional Glimpses of Martial Law in India, Pakistan and Bangladesh, was published posthumously by University Press Limited.
 Dr. Aleem-Al-Razee Memorial Council organizes events on the anniversary of his death.